Your gift will change the lives of refugee women, children, and youth displaced by violence, persecution, and human rights violations.

 Catherine holds a master’s degree in global affairs from New York University and a bachelor’s degree in history from Tulane University.

-Lily Jacobi is an advisor with the Women’s Refugee Commission’s Sexual and Reproductive Health and Rights Program and research unit.
+Lily Jacobi is a senior advisor with the Women’s Refugee Commission’s Sexual and Reproductive Health and Rights Program and research unit.
 She works in a number of areas, including family planning, adolescent sexual and reproductive health, and community-based disaster preparedness for sexual and reproductive health.

 Prior to joining WRC, Lily worked with programs in St. Louis and Chicago supporting survivors of domestic and intimate partner violence and has conducted research and advocacy on a range of topics, including abortion access and rights in humanitarian settings, gender-based violence among asylum seekers from Mexico and Central America, and migration and trafficking in Europe.